wnordmann/sdk/README.md

 The last command should open your browser to a page of examples: http://localhost:3000/build/examples

+## Using the SDK source to develop a local project

+Please read [DEVELOPING.md](DEVELOPING.md) on how to create the SDK package and link to it locally.

 ## Troubleshooting

 If `npm start` fails review node version, SDK targets v6.0 or greater.
 On OSX node install can be error prone, seems to work best when installed by Brew http://brewformulas.org/Node